 Some formatting methods within Excel have no corresponding equivalent within the Revit Schedule Header environment.
 Follow these tips to ensure the highest visual fidelity between the Excel file and the Ideate Sticky.

 All cell borders are displayed according to the mapped line styles.
+Read: Mapping Excel Line Styles in Ideate Sticky for Revit.
 The width and color of this line can therefore be edited within the Revit project or template file as desired.

 Revit schedule header cells do not natively support left-indents.
 However, Ideate Sticky is able to simulate this by adding spaces at the beginning of each line.
 The number of spaces used for the left-indented cell is calculated to be as close as possible to the Excel indent setting which uses the unit 'average character width'.